bradeneast/oakstudio.co/src/content.md

   <!-- <a class="button center span-all" href="/projects">See our Work</a> -->
 </section>

-## We see business as a way to grow one's legacy, pass on one's trade, and strengthen one's community.
+## We see business as a way to pass on trades, strengthen a communities, and preserve legacies.
 [More about us](/about)

 <section class="primary bleed center grid ai-center jc-center ac-center col-4 gap-1">